DarrenDavy12/ClassicCarModelsDashboard/README.md

 - On
 - As

-I made a view in mySQL using the dataset.
+I made a view table in mySQL using the dataset.

-Afterwards I copied the desired table of data I wanted, in need to connect mySQL database and Power BI’s database.

 Inside Power BI I copied my connection string from mySQL classic models server port and pasted it into Power BI.

 The connection was successful.

 Now the view from mySQL is within Power BI, I edited my canvas to start adding components for data visualization.

 I wanted the dashboard to show the data on sales and net profit from Customer Name, Product Line and Customer Country.

+Components used in dashboard:

+- Scatter Graph
+- Line Chart
+- Donut Chart
+- Decomposition Tree
+- Standard table

 Including a sales overview, average unique orders and count of unique sales while using dynamic pages, buttons and animations within the dashboard.